About The Washington Ballet

 In 2015, The Washington Ballet performed Swan Lake for the first time in the organization’s 70-year history.
 An historic Odette/Odile and Siegfried casting of Misty Copeland, a visiting guest artist from American Ballet Theatre, and TWB’s Brooklyn Mack marked the first African-American pairing of these featured roles in this full-length ballet.
 Audiences experienced the third installation of The Washington Ballet’s ongoing “The American Experience” series with the world premiere of Septime Webre’s Sleepy Hollow based on Washington Irving’s The Legend of Sleepy Hollow (1820), America’s first great ghost story.

-In 2016, Julie Kent was appointed to the position of artistic director with a vision to expand and broaden Company repertoire and expand TWB reach within the community to lead TWB into a more prominent position both within and beyond the Nation’s capital.
+In 2016, Julie Kent was appointed to the position of artistic director.
 Also, Victor Barbee was appointed as associate artistic director; Xiomara Reyes was appointed as Head of School.

 DEIB Commitments